Mali president says wreckage of Air Algerie flight spotted in north

 Earlier version below:

-There were few clear indications of what might have happened to flight AH5017, or whether there were casualties, but Burkina Faso's transport minister said the crew asked to adjust their route at 0138 GMT because of a storm in the area.
+There were few clear indications of what might have happened to flight AH5017, or whether there were casualties, but 's transport minister said the crew asked to adjust their route at 0138 GMT because of a storm in the area.

-French Foreign Minister Laurent Fabius said the Air Algerie flight was still missing, but had probably crashed.
+French Foreign Minister said the Air Algerie flight was still missing, but had probably crashed.

 "Despite intensive search efforts no trace of the aircraft has yet been found," Fabius told journalists in Paris.
 "The plane probably crashed."